Potential for the discovery of the protophobic boson at the STCF: The STCF main drift chamber

 Using the momentum and the position of the decay vertex of the \(X\)-boson, obtained from our simulations, \textsf{TrackEff} reconstructs the trajectories of the daughter electrons by propagating them through the uniform magnetic field, of \SI{1}{T}, inside the fiducial volume of the detector.
 The path of each trajectory in each drift cell is divided into \(n_s\) segments of length \(\Delta_s\).
 In our analysis we assume the default length size of \(\Delta_s\)=\SI{1}{mm}.
 The minimum \(n_s\) required within a drift cell of each layer can be adjusted to control the hit acceptance criteria.
 To account for the increasing cell size within each superlayer, we modified the TrackEff configuration to reflect the MDC layer arrangement.
 We set this threshold to \(n_s^\mathrm{inner}=5\) for cells in the innermost superlayer, while for the remaining superlayers we use \(n_s=10\).
 This choice ensures that smaller cells near the interaction point, more sensitive to highly boosted tracks, require fewer steps, whereas the larger cells at higher radii require more steps to maintain consistent hit acceptance.
-For a track to be considered reconstructed, we require it to have produced hits in at least 24 detector cells.

-In \cref{fig:trackeff} we plot the \textsf{TrackEff} representation of the MDC\@.
-We plot both the cross-section and the longitudinal-section.
-For reference, we have shown the beam-pipe and the inner trackers.
-We show three pairs of tracks from our simulations arising at different distances from the IP\@.
-The red and the blue lines represent electron and positron tracks respectively.
-Having discussed all the required pieces that goes into our actual analysis, in the next section we give the actual analysis details and our findings.
+For a track to be considered reconstructed, we require it to have produced hits in at least 24 detector cells. \reftwo{Having discussed all the required pieces that go into our analysis, in the next section we give the actual analysis details and our findings.}